dpck/render/documentary/2-idio.md

 Using _Depack/Render_ for SSR is very easy with the [ÀLaMode](https://github.com/a-la/alamode) transpiler of the source code.
 It is installed as a require hook in the entry point of the app:

-%EXAMPLE: example/app.js%
+%EXAMPLE: example/app%

 _And the server is configured:_

-%EXAMPLE: example/server.jsx, ../src => @depack/render%
+%EXAMPLE: example/server, ../src => @depack/render%
-%FORK-html example example/app%
+%FORK-html example/app%

 There are some limitation such as